mattehicks/IniTmux/README.md

 ### models

 Is a sort of skeleton that you want to put into your windows description.
-You can then describe a model that can be applyed to several windowsa at once.
+You can then describe a model that can be applyed to several windows at once.

 You can see the power of the `models` attribute, in the following example: